tejasbubane/tejasbubane.github.io/content/books/2025-12-29-india-after-gandhi.md

 Independence, Nehru's death, wars - after every major event, the west always proclaimed that country would fall apart.
 So many small princely states, religious hatred, nascant democracy of such huge scale, etc. were proving their point beyond doubt.
 And yet miraculously India stood strong on all those obstacles and grew.

+And as you can see even in this small blog, the negatives are piled up.
+But history echoes.

 This is just a small glimpse, there is so much more in the book and I am so glad I read it.

 **I understand India better now.**